gentaliti/javadesignpatterns/factory-method/README.md

 Factory Method is a creational pattern in which subclasses are responsible to create an object.

 It is related to the idea on which libraries work: a library uses abstract classes for defining and maintaining relations between objects.
-The library knows when an object needs to be created, but now what kind of concrete object it should create, this being specific to the application using the library.
+The library knows when an object needs to be created, but not what kind of concrete object it should create, this being specific to the application using the library.

 <blockquote>
 Define an interface for creating an object, but let subclasses decide which class to